The Ultimate Rotorua Itinerary: 3-Days of Culture, Volcanos and More

 The interior of two of the hobbit homes has been outfitted and fully furnished and decorated.
 This is a child hobbit's bedroom

-Optional Day 4: Waitomo Glowworm Caves and Beach Towns
+Optional Day 4 to Add to Your Rotorua Itinerary: Waitomo Glowworm Caves and Beach Towns

-A small boat coming out of a cave outside of Rotorua
+A small boat coming out of a cave and visited as part of a Rotorua itinerary

 Unfortunately, you cannot take photos of the interior of the caves but this is the boat that takes you through the tour

-If you want to extend your time in this region of New Zealand, we recommend exploring the Waitomo Glowworm Caves.
+If you want to extend your time in this region of New Zealand and your Rotorua itinerary, we recommend exploring the Waitomo Glowworm Caves.
 These preserved caves are full of glowworms that can only be seen in pitch black darkness.
 You should pre-book the experience in advance.
 The tour lasts 45 minutes and talks about different formations that happen within caves.

 The tour ends with a canoe ride through a deeper part of the cave where you will see the glowworms light up all around you.
 You unfortunately cannot take photos while in this part of the cave as it will affect the light emitting from the worms.

-A teal and white ice cream stand in a beach town near Rotorua
+A teal and white ice cream stand in a beach town as part of a Rotorua itinerary

 A quaint ice cream stand in Raglan